Craig J. Hansen: Music

-Hansen has released two albums: Deadeyes (2021), a rock album, and Artifacts (2022), an Americana album.
-In addition, Hansen has also released many singles.
+Hansen has released four albums: News From Terra Mojo (2024), Winter, Winter, Summer Winter: Songs From Up North (2023), Artifacts (2022) and Deadeyes (2021).
+In addition, Hansen has released and continues to release many singles.
 He fully creates his own music which is widely available on all streaming services.
 Hansen composes in a variety of styles, ranging from blues to rock to Americana.
 Along with writing the music and the lyrics, he provides all vocals and plays all of the instruments: lead, bass and rhythm guitar, steel guitar, drums, keyboards, mandolin, banjo and accordion.

 He plays lead guitar (but is not an original member) for the More-Tishans, a local band in Stillwater, Minnesota that had the one-hit-wonder, (I've got) Nowhere to Run, in 1966.

 He also plays guitar for the group Cattail Moon Band.
 He's played the guitar in many bands since the age of fourteen, and can also play the mandolin and accordion.

 Personal life

 Hansen lives in Stillwater, Minnesota with his wife.